svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

 .. rst-class:: bignums-tip

    1. | **Create a frontend user**
-      In the TYPO3-backend: Create a SysFolder for your frontend users, switch to the listview and **add a frontend user** to the folder.
+      In the TYPO3-backend: Create a SysFolder for your frontend users, switch to the list view and **add a frontend user** to the folder.
 Depending on your TYPO3 version, you will need to first create a **frontend user group**.

    2. | **Set the username**
       In the tab "General" of the new frontend user, enter a **Username** and Password.
       The Username will be used for the HTTP Basic Auth.
-The password you set in the tab "Genereal" is **not relevant** for the HTTP Basic Auth, it will only be used for the standard TYPO3 login form.
+The password you set in the tab "General" is **not relevant** for the HTTP Basic Auth, it will only be used for the standard TYPO3 login form.

    3. | **Set the Rest-Api Key**